NSouthernLF/docs/technical-committee/technical-committee-meeting-notes.md

 ###### Strategy Review & Thoughts.
 _Mr.
 Stine noted that a pivot will be necessary of perhaps 15-25 degrees, especially in the interoperability work.
 This is not a matter of stating that interoperability work will be different, but asking who is it for and tweaking the recipients_

-_We have seen Google and Amazon stepping away from their voice channels._
+###### _We have seen Google and Amazon stepping away from their voice channels._ ######

-_The prospect of an interoperable worldwide voice web is further out, but there are more immediate opportunities in several key areas:_
+###### _The prospect of an interoperable worldwide voice web is further out, but there are more immediate opportunities in several key areas:_######
 *Automotive
 *Healthcare and the Protection of Patient Data
 *Smart Home
 *Gaming/Metaverse/etc.

-_OVON may want to pivot some of its use cases and pitches less to the World Wide Voice Web idea and much more toward the specific industry use cases where the question of interoperability lingers larger - such as the individual driving in his car who wants to use voice to transfer money over.
+###### _OVON may want to pivot some of its use cases and pitches less to the World Wide Voice Web idea and much more toward the specific industry use cases where the question of interoperability lingers larger - such as the individual driving in his car who wants to use voice to transfer money over.
 How does Open Voice lead the way in this arena?
-The question is therefore not interoperability, but interoperability for whom?_
+The question is therefore not interoperability, but interoperability for whom?_ ######

 ### Discussion and Questions
-_Mr.
+###### _Mr.
 Sewell asked if payments are an area toward which we plan to pivot - as payments regularly impact security, privacy and ethical use.
-In response, Mr. Stine indicated that this did arise in the discussion with the aforementioned bank, this week, and is on Open Voice's radar._
+In response, Mr. Stine indicated that this did arise in the discussion with the aforementioned bank, this week, and is on Open Voice's radar._ ######

 **Action Item: Mr. Epstein asked if there is a way for someone to write up a tactical direction that would guide the interoperability work, based on the 15 second snippet Mr. Stine just gave the team, but with enough substance to it that it can be used as a guide for decision making.
 Mr. Stine agreed to draft it just for the discipline of thinking it through.
 Mr. Epstein: we don't need it until the first week of January. **

-_T.
+###### _T.
 Martens: expressed enthusiasm wrt use cases for the research process he just outlined.
-Believes the interoperable world wide voice web is still within reach but some interim steps may be necessary to get there._
+Believes the interoperable world wide voice web is still within reach but some interim steps may be necessary to get there._ ######

 ### Staffing Discussion - B. Epstein (presented prepared slide accordingly)
 Mr. Epstein noted  that we absolutely need to fill the following positions as soon as possible:

-###### Enterprise Architect
+**Enterprise Architect
--Can take up the relay of the synthesis work
+*Can take up the relay of the synthesis work
--Will then support that work
+*Will then support that work
--Focused on 'are the things that are being done compatible with each other?'
+*Focused on 'are the things that are being done compatible with each other?'

-###### Technical Program Manager
+**Technical Program Manager
--Two dozen workstreams need to be managed
+*Two dozen workstreams need to be managed
--They will no longer fit on the road map.
+*They will no longer fit on the road map.
--We need someone who can decomplexify and manage this -Focused on 'are things getting done?'
+*We need someone who can decomplexify and manage this *Focused on 'are things getting done?'

-Mr. Epstein noted that we could have one person managing both roles.
-Each one is 10-12 hours a week - but with one person working both roles they could be done combined for 15 hrs./week
+###### _Mr.
+Epstein noted that we could have one person managing both roles.
+Each one is 10-12 hours a week - but with one person working both roles they could be done combined for 15 hrs./week_ ######

 **Action Item: Mr. Stine will review this.**

-_Mr.
-Stine noted that he has two Enterprise Architects in mind for these roles._
+###### _Mr.
+Stine noted that he has two Enterprise Architects in mind for these roles._ ######

 ### Adjournment - Mr. Stine adjourned the meeting at 11:00am.